|

 I were very tired and quite seasick.
 It was not a pleasant

+journey.
 When we turned to port to duck behind the breakwater at Redondo

 Beach's King Harbor